dbruning/accord/README.md

 Notes on commercial use
 -----------------------

-The *Shim.Drawing* assemblies that are required to build the Portable Class Library version of *AForge.NET Framework* and *Accord.NET Framework* are published under the General Public License, version 3.
+The *Shim.Drawing* assemblies that are required to build the Portable Class Library versions of *AForge.NET Framework* and *Accord.NET Framework* are published under the General Public License, version 3.

-There are *Shim* and *Shim.Drawing* assemblies available for *Xamarin.Android* and *Xamarin.iOS*, making it possible to incorporate *Portable AForge* assemblies in *Android* and *iPhone* or *iPad* apps.
+There are *Shim* and *Shim.Drawing* assemblies available for *Xamarin.Android* and *Xamarin.iOS*, making it possible to incorporate *Portable AForge* and *Portable Accord* assemblies in *Android* and *iPhone* or *iPad* apps.
 See for example [this](http://cureos.blogspot.com/2014/10/smartphone-image-processing-development.html) blog post.

 *Shim Drawing* is available for evaluation from *NuGet* for all supported platforms.

-To purchase a commercial license of *Shim.Drawing* for *Android*, *iOS* or *Universal*/*Windows 8.1*/*Windows Phone (non-Silverlight) 8.1* for unlimited distribution of *Portable Accord* and *Portable AForge* based applications on app stores, simply click on one of these buttons:
+To purchase a commercial license of *Shim.Drawing* for *Android*, *iOS* or *Universal*/*Windows 8.1*/*Windows Phone (non-Silverlight) 8.1* for unlimited distribution of *Portable AForge* and *Portable Accord* based applications on app stores, simply click on one of these buttons:

 <table>
 <tr>